Ermine516/Schematic-Unification/README.md

 results in the following prompt:

  	The input schematic substitution is non-uniform.
 The algorithm is designed for uniform schematic substitutions only.
-  	Using a non-uniform schematic subsitutions may lead to non-termination.
+  	Using a non-uniform schematic subsitutions may lead to non-stability.
 To continue type OK and Press Enter.

 If one types OK the unification process continues and resulting in the following output: